When a WordPress site runs slowly, the wp_options

 wp_options

-to ensure it isn’t growing too large, ideally under 500 rows.
-Large amounts of stored data can slow down queries. - Use proper storage: Store plugin or theme-specific data in more suitable tables, like
+to ensure it isn’t growing too large, ideally less than 500 rows.
+Large amounts of stored data can slow down queries. - Use proper storage: Store extension, plugin, or theme-specific data in more suitable tables, like

 wp_postmeta